-Get started with Log Analytics in Azure Monitor
+Tutorial: Get started with Log Analytics queries

-In this tutorial you will learn how to use Log Analytics to:
+In this tutorial, you learn how to use Log Analytics to:

-- Understand the schema of your data
+- Understand the log data schema

-- Filter, sort, and group results
+- Filter, sort, and group query results

-Meet Log Analytics
+Open Log Analytics

 Event | search "error"

 A single line break makes queries easier to read.
 More than one line break splits the query into separate queries.

 Another way to write the same query is: